 I remember feeling exposed in the same way when Jon and I had breakfast with some family members a day or two after our wedding, imagining that they were all thinking, “I know what those two were doing last night!”
 I remember another time when we left two-year-old Lucy with a sweet college-aged babysitter, during which time she got into a box containing condoms that we had erroneously left on a low shelf.
 I think my face was red with embarrassment for two days after that.
 I don’t mind talking about sex — I just don’t like people thinking about ME having sex.
 The Jones book helpfully addresses this topic in chapter 9 under the heading “Why It’s So Hard to Tell Them About Intercourse”:

+bq.
 There is a natural privacy around our sexual lives that is difficult to deal with.
-When we being to talk with our kids about sex, we have a sense of invasion of that privacy; the little people in the bedroom next door now know what we have been doing!
+When we begin to talk with our kids about sex, we have a sense of invasion of that privacy; the little people in the bedroom next door now know what we have been doing!

 But there was no getting around it the other night when, in a discussion over dessert about menstrual periods and babies, Lucy asked, “But _exactly how_ does the cell from the man and the cell from the woman get together?”